kanko-travel/pg_replication/README.md

 ```

 ### ReplicationOp
-A record published by the producer is called a `ReplicationOp`, which has the following structure.
+A record published by the producer is called a `ReplicationOp`.
 The published message is JSON encoded using `serde` and `serde_json`.
+The structure of `ReplicationOp` is as follows:

 ```rust
 #[derive(Serialize, Deserialize, Debug)]